kartonfarkas/api_docs/source/suite/contacts/contact_field_choice_list.rst

 Listing Available Field Choices
 ===============================

-Generates a list of all available options for any given field.
+Generates a list of all available options for any given single- or multichoice field.

 Endpoint
 --------